Contents

 • Auto-detected tempo map: The tempo is auto-calculated based on the time between beat locations and thus changes every beat.

-• User annotated tempos: User annotated tempos are used.
+• User annotated tempos: Use tempos set in the blue downbeats.

 • Constant tempo: The MIDI file will be written at a nominal constant tempo of 120 BPM.